Two Steps Back

 He didn't like it one bit.

 Now it was just an empty shop, whose shelves were collecting dust.
-The various items that should be used on naive younger siblings were sitting there.
+The various items that should be used on naive younger siblings were sitting there, lonely.
 There was no life to it anymore.
 Just as mentioned before: when Fred died, so did the shop.

-He absent-mindedly played with the stack of Fanged Frisbees, not noticing the amount of eyes on him.
+He absent-mindedly played with the stack of Fanged Frisbees, not noticing the number of eyes on him.

 Fred blinked, taking in the situation at hand.